On this page, we’ll give an introduction to Balanced Scorecards.

 And a Balanced Scorecard is, mathematically seen, a fairly simple Representationof a complex mathematical Equation System on a sheet of paper.
 It just looks easier.

 And there we go.
-In Predicted Desire, all we do is identify our Input Values by looking for Circles with no incoming arrows, no influence.
-In research about society, people, and their various interactions, the Social Styles Model uses the word “Driver” for people not heavily influenced by others.
+In Perfect Desire, all we do is identify our Input Values by looking for Circles with no incoming arrows, no influence.
+In research about society, people, and their various interactions, the Social Behavior Model uses the word “Driver” for people not heavily influenced by others.
 So our Input Values are the Driving Wheels of a Balanced Scorecard.
 The numbers where everything else is calculated upon.
 We collect them in a list and display them in the Input Value Panel.

 Then, as we said, about every other circle on a Balanced Scorecard defines an interconnection formula.
 We use Target Values to describe them.
 The formula on the left side calculate pretty simply target values, like your Daily Income, a simple multiplication.